progs-n-things/asr33emu/README.md

 **Features:**

-* Refactored and expanded (with the help of AI) version of Hugh Pyle's ttyemy project
+* Refactored and expanded (with the help of AI) version of Hugh Pyle's ttyemu project
 * Supports Pygame and Tkinter frontends.
 * Backends for serial and ssh (Paramiko library)
     Ssh has not been well tested, so use with caution.